 This Code of Conduct outlines the Values, Ethical Principles and Expected Behaviours for all CBC/Radio-Canada employees, irrespective of our employee status, level of authority or duties.
 Each of us is expected to apply the Code, to help others do the same, and to remember that our daily decisions and actions affect our organization and our colleagues, and can have an impact on the confidence placed in us.
+We are also expected not to engage in activities likely to bring CBC/Radio-Canada into disrepute, even if they are not specifically mentioned in the Code.

 Adherence to this Code is a condition of employment.
-Failure to comply with it, or other CBC/Radio-Canada policies, can result in disciplinary action up to and including immediate dismissal.
+Failure to comply with it, or other CBC/Radio-Canada policies, may result in disciplinary action, up to and including immediate dismissal.

-Individuals or companies who have a contract with CBC/Radio-Canada, including freelancers, independent producers, as well as service providers and consultants working on-site or on a CBC/Radio-Canada project, are expected to abide by the provisions of the Code that are reasonably applicable to them, as agreed to in their contracts.
+Individuals or companies who have a contract with CBC/Radio-Canada, including freelancers, independent producers, as well as service providers and consultants working on site or on a CBC/Radio-Canada project are expected to abide by the provisions of the Code that are reasonably applicable to them.